SEND stands for Special Educational Needs and Disabilities.

 - Everyone is clear on how these will be achieved.

 When children are identified as having difficulties in a particular area of their learning, they may be supported through additional interventions in either a small group or 1:1.
 The intervention is identified either by the class teacher or from advice given by external specialists.
-A majority of interventions last between six weeks and a term.
 The class teacher uses provision mapping to track interventions and their impact.

 Examples of interventions we use: